-This proposal requires approval by a majority of the Votes Cast on this Proposal Five at the Annual Meeting.
+Approval of this proposal requires the affirmative vote of a majority of the votes cast on the matter.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.
 If approved by stockholders, the 2021 Directors Plan would become effective immediately upon such approval.